erran-r7/metasploit-cookbook/README.md

 # Requirements
 ## Platform
 The following systems are supported ***and*** tested on:
-* Mac OS X Mountain Lion and above (10.8+) w/ XCode Developer tools.
+* Mac OS X Mountain Lion and above (10.8+) + Command Line Tools.
 * Ubuntu Precise Pangolin and above(12.04+)

 A rule of thumb is that if you're running a flavor of linux/unix your system is already supported.
 If you're running Windows, feel free to tweak some recipes to add support by editing the case-when `node[:platform]` blocks and adding `when 'windows'`.

+### Installong the Command Line Tools for OS X

+Xcode is a nearly 4GB developer suite Apple offers for free from the Mac App Store.
+However, for the purposes of getting Berkshelf installed you’ll only need a specific set of command line tools which fortunately take up much less space.
+If you don’t mind the 4GB, by all means go for Xcodem from the app store.
+Otherwise, you’ll have go to connect.apple.com and register an Apple Developer account.
+Once you’ve registered you can find them at developer.apple.com/xcode by clicking on “View downloads” and finding the appropriate command line tools for your version of OS X.

 ## Vagrant
 * Vagrant 1.2+